National Gallery: Renovation of the Sainsbury Wing

 In April 2021, a jury short-listed six firms of architects – Caruso St John, David Chipperfield Architects, Asif Kahn, David Kohn Architects, Selldorf Architects, and Witherford Watson Mann Architects – in a competition for design proposals to upgrade the Sainsbury Wing.

 A letter written in 1990 by one of the donors, John Sainsbury, was discovered in 2023 during the demolition of two false columns in which he argued that "the false columns are a mistake of the architect and that we would live to regret our accepting this detail of his design."

 In 2024, excavations for the Sainsbury Wing extension at Jubilee Walk uncovered evidence that the Anglo-Saxon settlement of Lundenwic extended further to the west than had previously been supposed.

 St Vincent House extension

 In September 2025, the National Gallery announced plans to open a new wing, north of the Sainsbury Wing, between Leicester Square and Trafalgar Square.
 The new site will be formed from St Vincent House, a 1960s building that was acquired by the charity in the late 1990s.
-Plans for the extension was commissioned in 2018 and announced on 9 September 2025 with a funding commitment of £375 million, which includes two, separate £150 million donations by the Crankstart Foundation and the Julia Rausing Trust.
-To design and develop the extension, the National Gallery opened an architectural competition, which will run to 17 October 2025 with the shortlist announced on 28 November 2025.
-The charity said it will announce the winner of that competition in April 2026.
-The extension will open in early 2030s and have space to present 250 additional paintings.
+Plans for the extension were commissioned in 2018 and announced on 9 September 2025 with a funding commitment of £375 million, which includes two, separate £150 million donations by the Crankstart Foundation and the Julia Rausing Trust.
+To design and develop the extension, the National Gallery opened an architectural competition, which ran to 17 October 2025 with the shortlist announced on 28 November 2025.
+On 7 April 2026, the charity announced the winner of the competition was Kengo Kuma and Associates with BDP and MICA (subject to ratification at the end of a standstill period ending 16 April).
+The extension is expected to open in the early 2030s and have space to present 250 additional paintings.